-The input variables were collected from different data sources and aggregated to be adapted to the needs of the different models.
+The input variables were collected from different data sources and aggregated to be suitable for the needs of the different models.
 Time series of climatic variables from 1981 to 2018 were provided in hourly (Era5-land data, Muñoz Sabater 2019), daily and monthly resolution (CHELSA data, Karger et al. 2021).
 Some variables required for some models, such as relative humidity or vapor pressure deficit, were calculated from these variables.
 The final instructions for using the climate data were slightly different in each model, based on the approach that best suited the model (Table @ref(tab:tableModels)).
 Soil quality data were provided as continuous values between 1 and 5 (Soilgrids dataset, Hengl et al. 2017).
 The protocol also provided the elevation, slope and aspect for each of the 200 sites (ASTER Science Team 2019), but no other spatial information such as coordinates, with the exception of iLand and aDGVM2, which required blurred coordinates to derive highly detailed soil data.

 The simulations were run in the absence of natural disturbances.
-Only the model LPJ-GUESS had to include a background disturbance to increase chances of shade-intolerant species to establish.
-The simulations were set up to sample species-specific regeneration rates per decade and per ha in the equilibrium state of the model, typically entailing a “spin-up” run (as we did not provide any forest data).
+Only the model LPJ-GUESS had to include a “background” disturbance probability to increase chances of shade-intolerant species to establish.
+The simulations were set up to sample species-specific recruitment rates per decade and per ha in the equilibrium state of the model, typically entailing a “spin-up” run (as we did not provide any forest data).
 The modeling teams decided on the simulated area and how they derived these samples.
 The exact length of the simulation was also decided by the modeling teams (Table @ref(tab:tableModels)).
 Further details on how each modeling team prepared the simulations and the outputs are available in Supplementary Material 1.

-The simulations were run in the absence of management to a simulated equilibrium (“Potential Natural Vegetation”) with the current climate, as the ultimate goal was to evaluate tree regeneration under comparable and near-equilibrium conditions.
+The simulations were run in the absence of management to a simulated equilibrium (“Potential Natural Vegetation”) with the current climate, as the ultimate goal was to evaluate tree recruitment under comparable and near-equilibrium conditions.
 This entails the assumption that (1) the observations from the forest reserves reflect no traces of forest management, and (2) there is an equilibrium between forest dynamics and climate.
 While the former might be starting to be visible in many of the EuFoRIA reserves, the latter may be more debatable.
 However, in the absence of detailed data on the history of each plot in the EuFoRIa network, some broad assumptions had to be made.
-Both the width of the regeneration niche (i.e., in environmental space) as well as the intensity of the regeneration process (i.e., the number of ingrowth trees per area and per unit of time) were of interest.
+Both the width of the regeneration niche (i.e., in environmental space) as well as the intensity of recruitment (i.e., the number of recruited trees per area and per unit of time) were of interest.